FirebirdRobotics/Polyphemus2019/README.md

 Robot Template Type: Command-Based

+## Note:
+The current code is located in the bin directory

 control ideas for now:

 abxy buttons will be used to control the 3 stage elevator macros for hatch placement. bottom button placing on bottom right button middle and top button top